cbmarcum/lazybones/lazybones-gradle-plugin/README.md

 ## Advanced configuration

-Even though the Lazybones Gradle plugin makes use of conventions, you can still override most of them by setting properties in the `lazybones` configuration block.
+Even though the Skeletor Gradle plugin makes use of conventions, you can still override most of them by setting properties in the `lazybones` configuration block.
 Here is a selection of them: